|

 can be carried out by a single executioner who fires from a short range at the

-back of the head or neck, as is the case in China and the USSR (before
+back of the head or neck, as in

 The

-traditional firing squad is made up of 3 to 6 shooters per prisoner who stand
+traditional firing squad is made up of three to six shooters per prisoner who

-or kneel opposite the condemned who is usually tied to
+stand or kneel opposite the condemned who is usually

-a stake or a chair.
-Normally the shooters aim at the chest, since this is
+tied to a stake or a chair.
+Normally the shooters aim at the chest, since this

 same type of wounds as those produced by a single bullet, but bullets fired at